jizhang/jizhang.github.com/source/_posts/2022-08-31-configure-git-line-endings-across-oses.md

 ## Use consistent line endings

-I suggest using LR in all OSes.
+I suggest using LF in all OSes.
 Modern editors are capable of recoganizing and handling line endings across platforms.
-Even [Notepad in Windows 10][1] can display text files with LRs correctly.
+Even [Notepad in Windows 10][1] can display text files with LFs correctly.
 Usually we have an [`.editorconfig`][2] file in the project, so that various editors with plugin installed will behave the same when handling line endings, as well as charset and indent.

 ```
 root = true